yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

 ```

-## Step 4: Population size estimation
+### Step 3: Combine all the chromosomes per population and across populations
-msmc 2 will generate one input file per chromosome, those can be used to compute three coalescence rate functions.
-Two within  Aegilops and Triticum infecting-populations, these are used to estimate effective population size for each pop;  and and a third one that is across populations and will be used in the next step to compute Cross Coalescence Rate (CCR).
+After creating one input file per chromosome, these will be combined  for computing the effective population size  per population and the  Relative Cross Coalescence Rate (CCR)  between populations.

-Using a higher number of haplotypes (16 haps) allows to get a higher resolution when estimating Ne for recent times.

-In the  script: stp_04_across-pop_ag-wh_16hap.sh I looped through the 10 haplotype combinations to compute the within and between coalescence rates.

-To display the script execute the command:

-	cat ./stp_04_across-pop_ag-wh_16hap.sh
+The following script generated the  chromosome combination for the  20 haplotype combinations  described  in Table 1. **Important:** only one genome index was used per homozygous-diploid file.

+	stp_03_haploid2x_across-pop_ag-wh_08hap_r015.sh

 This will shows:
 ```